btulchinsky/devopsbootcamp/docs/lab_3.md

 ## Deploy Application to Azure with GitHub Actions

+Consider addition of below

-GitHub provides an action on GitHub marketplace to simplify deployments to Azure Web App application called `webapps-deploy`.
+> GitHub provides an action on GitHub marketplace to simplify deployments to Azure Web App application called `webapps-deploy`.
 For more information go [here](https://github.com/marketplace/actions/azure-webapp) for more information.

-## Automate Application Re-Deployment of Changes
+## Continuous Deployment of Changes

+1. Navigate to **Code**, open up the `lab_3/app/public` directory and open the `index.html` file.

+2. Find the Octodex image element (`img` tag) identified with the `id` attribute `octodex`.

+3. Go [here](https://octodex.github.com/) and copy the address of an Octodex that you like.

+4. Update the `alt` and `src` attribute of the octodex `img` tag with description and copied address, respectively.

+5. Enter a commit message and click `Commit changes`.

+6. Navigate to **Actions** and observe the workflow.

+7. When the workflow finished executing.
+Open your browser and refresh or open the `<Azure Web App name>.azurewebsites.net` website to observe the change in the application.